c-blake/adix/README.md

 likely the simplest example of Profile-Guided Optimization for data structures.
 A.Dain Samples 1993 PhD thesis has some more.)

+[^1]: Note that hardware memory systems got more sophisticated about speculative workahead execution and parallel fetch which can mask most or all of the extra latency in a hot loop benchmark, but this is still "more work/mem bandwidth" competing with other work you *might* want a CPU to be doing instead and The Memory Wall has been around for like 30 years now.
+Also, the bonus Robin-Hood Linear Probing adds over Cuckoo is graceful degradation with weak hashes - a real risk whenever you let users pick `hash` -- which you kind of _must_.

-[^1]: The basic issue seems to be a need for apparent novelty over practicality to interest peer reviewers.
+[^2]: The basic issue seems to be a need for apparent novelty over practicality to interest peer reviewers.
 Besides weak motivation, "expert" committees only have whatever narrow exposure they have to various domains of ideas/assumption frameworks.
 With human psychology & incentives this leads to research fads/gobs